 Not sure whether you should use a Goal or a Decision in your workflows?
 This article will give you a better understanding of how these two features should be used.

-Uploading your workflows to your additional Drip accounts, or simply sharing your workflows with others has never been easier than with the Sharable Workflow feature.
-Generate a unique URL, click a few buttons and you’re good to go!
+Uploading your workflows to your multiple Drip accounts, or simply sharing your workflows with others has never been easier than with the Sharable Workflow feature.
+Generate a unique URL or embed your workflow in your web page with just a few clicks!

 Some of the automation actions in Drip include a few additional parameters—these parameters determine how the action will react to subscriber interaction.